Belmont, Vermont

 Belmont is an unincorporated community in the town of Mount Holly in Rutland County, Vermont, United States.
 Belmont is about six miles west of the village of Ludlow.
 It features a small general store and the main brewery for the Mount Holly Beer Co.
-The Belmont green, in the center of a cluster of historic architecture, mostly ski homes, features a Baptist church, a community library, and a historical society museum with a real mammoth tusk originating from when a wooly mammoth skeleton was found beneath the train tracks in Mount Holly, VT.
+The Belmont green, in the center of a cluster of historic architecture, mostly ski homes, features a Baptist church, a community library, and a historical society museum with a real mammoth tusk originating from when a woolly mammoth skeleton was found beneath the train tracks in Mount Holly.